Ranchero-Software/RSParser/README.md

 This framework was developed for [Evergreen](https://github.com/brentsimmons/Evergreen) and is made available here for developers who just need the parsing code.
 It has no depencies that aren’t provided by the system.

+_Update 6 Feb.
+2018_: RSParser is now a CocoaPod, with the much-appreciated help of [Silver Fox](https://github.com/dcilia).
+(We _think_ it worked, anyway.
+Looked like it did.)

 ## What’s inside

 This framework includes parsers for: